justinclift/llir3/README.md

 wasm-ld: error: cannot open /opt/llvm8-wasm/lib/clang/8.0.1/lib/libclang_rt.builtins-wasm32.a: No such file or directory
 clang-8: error: lld command failed with exit code 1 (use -v to see invocation)
 ```

+2. Then you need to link the object file using the wasm specific linker:

+    $ wasm-ld --allow-undefined --no-threads --export-all -o foo.wasm foo.o

+The resulting .wasm file should work, including in Firefox (tested).